Little Thetford: Education

 Little Thetford School is a Church of England primary school.
 In 1870, there was a school in the village using run-down premises lent by Townsend's Feoffee, now the John Townsend charity.
 Following local subscriptions and charitable donations, a 75-place school, designed by J. P. St. Aubyn, was erected in 1872.
 This late Victorian building now provides education to around 100 pupils.
 The school was ranked joint-top in all of Cambridgeshire by aggregate-scores in all three key-stage 2 test subjects in 2009.
 The secondary education school, City of Ely Community College, is 5 mi from the village.
-The independent King's school, established c.
+The independent school King's Ely, established c.
 970, is also in Ely.
 King's provides education to pupils of nursery age through to international study.

 Public services

 Anglian Water supplies the village water and sewage services from their Ely Public Water Supply zone FE33.
 The water quality was reported as excellent in 2009.
 In the same report, the hardness was reported as 304 mg/L. This is in the hard range of the scale which is more than moderately hard and less than very hard.
 The nearest reservoir, Grafham Water, is 24 mi due west of the village.

 The distribution network operator for electricity is EDF Energy.
 The largest straw-burning power station in the world is at nearby Sutton.
-This renewable energy resource power station rated at 36.85 MW from burning biomass, nearly 25 percent of the total renewable energy reported for Cambridgeshire in 2009.
+This renewable energy resource power station rated at 36.85 MW from burning biomass, nearly 25 per cent of the total renewable energy reported for Cambridgeshire in 2009.
 The world's largest poultry litter power plant, 38.5 MW, at Thetford, refers to the other Thetford in Norfolk.

 East Cambridgeshire District Council is part of the Recycling in Cambridgeshire and Peterborough (RECAP) Partnership, which was granted Beacon status for waste and recycling in 2006–2007.

 National health services (NHS) for the village are administered by NHS East of England.
 Acute cases are handled by four hospitals, including Addenbrooke's Hospital and Royal Papworth Hospital‘s, both 16 mi south of the village.
 The nearest doctor's surgery is Haddenham Surgery, Stretham, 2 mi south of the village.
 This is a satellite surgery for the main surgery in Haddenham, Cambridgeshire, 5 mi west of the village.